 The Avatar in the Ultima games.
 This was explicitly the plot of #4.

 Depending on the ending, you turn out to be this kind of guy in Baldur's Gate: Throne of Bhaal.
 In the good ending, it is specifically mentioned that you'll end up spawning a host of imitators.

 In Dragon Age, Dwarves that distinguish themselves with truly awesome deeds and/or inventions are literally called Paragons.
 Revered as "Living Ancestors" (the Dwarves worship their ancestors instead of gods and regard Paragons as such whether or not they are actually dead), the Paragons are meant to serve as examples for Dwarven society to follow.
-The most recent Paragon Branka, for example, earned her status by inventing smokeless fuel.
+The most recent Paragon Branka, for example, earned her status by inventing smokeless fuel which burned hotter and cleaner, simultaneously boosting production and reducing things like black lung.
 The Paragon Caridin earned his rank by building the Anvil of the Void, the key to creating Golems.
 To gain the allegiance of the Dwarves, you have to get one of these Paragons to help you settle the Succession Crisis over Orzammar's throne.
 At the end of the game provided you are playing as a Dwarf and didn't sacrifice yourself to slay the Archdemon, you become a Paragon.
 If you sacrificed yourself, you become a Paragon posthumously.

 Turning the main character into this is the end goal in Zettai Hero Project.
 Starting off as a spineless bystander, he ends up helping the people help themselves and inspiring the entire world into not giving up hope against the Final Boss.